 Nothing changed at spot after spot, as I worked toward progressively deeper water.
 When I arrived at a 40-foot hole, it seemed as good a place as any to wait it out.
 It was lunchtime besides, and I had no better ideas.

 In case those fast-moving visitors were tullibees, I set a crappie minnow about five feet under the ice on my tip-up.
-It seemed reasonable that they might stick around a little longer with a “decoy.”
+I thought they might stick around a little longer with a “decoy.”
 They’re curious, after all.
 I kept my tiny tungsten jig between eight and ten feet down.

 It worked.
 They would often appear right at the minnow’s level, then respond to my active jigging.
 The first to succumb was only 12 and a half inches.
 Not big, but I was not disappointed to finally shrug off the skunk.